 With all of our groups we offer children and young people the chance to partake in the Trinity College Arts Award, a national qualification which celebrates creativity and imagination; rewarding participants for their efforts and teaching them new and important skills.

-Our youth groups consist of the Chameleon Group, a wonderful weekend group for children age 6-11 to engage imagination and build confidence, teamwork and communication in addition to performance skills, and the Anthos Young Company, a semi-professional young company for performers age 12-18.
+Our youth groups consist of the Chameleon Group, a wonderful weekend group for children age 6-11 to engage imagination and build confidence, teamwork and communication in addition to performance skills, the Story-Makers; a drama, craft and play group for ages 3-6, and the Anthos Young Company, a semi-professional young company for performers age 12-18.
 The AYC runs termly and participants receive professional actor training and work as a cast to stage and/or devise a brand new show using acting, physical theatre, devising, script writing, dance and puppetry!

 Anthos Young Company: